avoidant/avoidant.github.io/about.md

 layout: post
 permalink: /about/index.html
 title: Living with Avoidant Personality Disorder
-description: This site is about my personal experiences with Avoidant Personality Disorder (AvPD), a costly and in many cases debilitating condition of one's mental outlook.
+description: Welcome to my site about my personal experiences with Avoidant Personality Disorder (AvPD), a costly and in many cases debilitating condition of one's mental outlook.
 tags: [about]
 image:
   feature: depression.jpg